cmarincia/ketansingh.me/content/posts/llvm.md

 ![alt text](https://i.imgur.com/6cBlRWh.png)

 #### Module
 Module is the outermost container of the IR.
 Module contains target information, symbols, global variables, function declarations, function definition and other things (not relevant to current discussion).
 Most commonly modules are created per source file.
-Target information just a long string which describes target for the IR.
+Target information is just a long string which describes target the for the IR.

 #### Function
-Function contains arguments, entry basic block and basic blocks.
+Function contain arguments, entry basic block and one or more basic blocks.

 #### Basic Block
 Basic block contains labels, instructions followed by termination instruction.
 Every basic block must end with a terminator.
 Terminator cannot appear anywhere else other than at the end of a basic block.
-These tell where the control of execution should go to when it reaches the end of basic block. (most common one is `ret`)
+These tell where the control of execution should go when it reaches the end of basic block. (most common one is `ret`)

-Let's take a look at LLVM IR for the following C code snippet which squares and adds two integer
+Let's take a look at LLVM IR for the following C code snippet which squares and adds two integers

 ```c
 int square_add(int a, int b) {